• Skip to primary navigation

 March 21, 2024

 Right now, Mississippi hospitals lose hundreds of millions of dollars a year in uncompensated care costs, or money spent treating uninsured patients.
-That directly impacts the financial health of hospitals, with […]
+That directly impacts the financial health of hospitals, with one report putting almost half of Mississippi’s rural hospitals at risk of closure.
+“It’s a tremendous burden on the health system,” said Dr. Claude Brunson, an anesthesiologist […]

 Filed Under: In the News